hideyukiinada/od/README.md

 jupyter nbconvert --to script object_detection.ipynb
 ```

+This produces a script called object_detection.py in the current directory.

 At the end of the script, it contains the code to display a sample image using matplotlib, but I had a problem in matplotlib on my box, so I added code to save images on the file system using the PIL package.

 At the end of the step,